Natzalia/GlowBot/README.md

 # Info & Credits
 - This bot was made by Natalia and licensed by MIT.
-- We are not thinking of uploading publicly the source code of Glow!
+- We are not thinking of uploading publicly the source code of Glow.

 # How to use Glow